Michigan Court Records

 - Class D Felony - Embezzlement of property valued at $20,000 or more, larceny of property valued at $20,000 or more, and human trafficking.

-- Class H Felony - Impersonation by using a stolen state ID card to commit a felony, and false representation.o
+- Class H Felony – Covers crimes such as using a stolen state ID card to commit a felony and making false representations.

-Class A felonies are the most severe felony crimes in Michigan with crimes punishable by up to life imprisonment.
-Class H which is the least severe is made up of crimes in which the offender may be sentenced to up to two years in jail as well as other options such as therapy, fine, probation, or electronic monitoring.
-These sentences vary in accordance with the Michigan Sentencing Guidelines.
+Class A felonies represent the most serious offenses in Michigan, carrying penalties of up to life imprisonment.
+Class H felonies are the least severe, with offenders facing up to two years in jail or alternative sentences such as therapy, fines, probation, or electronic monitoring.
+Sentences for all classes are determined according to the Michigan Sentencing Guidelines.

 What are some examples of felonies in Michigan?